Gifted Education Program Belief Statement

-Academy District 20 uses nationally accepted criteria for identifying talented and gifted students.
+Academy District 20 uses Colorado State and nationally accepted criteria for identifying talented and gifted students.

-- The district uses a body of evidence for identification which includes achievement assessments, ability testing, student products, parent recommendations, teacher recommendations, and classroom observation of students.
+- The district uses a body of evidence for identification which includes achievement assessments, ability assessments, student products, parent recommendations, teacher recommendations, and classroom observation of students.

-Each school is given the flexibility to deliver programming that meets student needs.
+Each school is given the flexibility to deliver programs which meet the students' needs.

 - The role of the TAG resource teacher or facilitator is to advocate for the needs of the talented and gifted students in his/her building.

 - School resources are utilized to deliver the appropriate curriculum to talented and gifted students and to work with general education teachers as they support gifted learners in their classrooms.

 Academy District 20 sees the continued need for coordination among the elementary, middle, and high school programs which includes: